The Steering Committee on Counter-terrorism (CDCT) held its 1st Plenary Meeting on 16-18 May...

-The Russian Federation signs the Additional Protocol to the Convention on the Prevention of TerrorismStrasbourg 27/07/2017
+Portugal ratifies the Additional Protocol to the Council of Europe Convention on the Prevention of TerrorismStrasbourg 13/03/2018

-The Russian Federation has signed the Additional Protocol to the Council of Europe Convention on...
+Portugal has ratified the Additional Protocol to the Council of Europe Convention on the...

-The Council of Europe is also currently developing research and practical work with regard to the topic of more efficiently combating transnational organised crime (see the White Paper on Transnational Organised Crime) and the common approach of fighting organised crime and terrorism (see Malaga Conference).
+The Council of Europe is also currently developing means to facilitate more effective action against transnational organised crime (see the White Paper on Transnational Organised Crime) and the sharing of best practices and common approaches that are useful in the struggle against both organised crime and terrorist activity (see Malaga Conference).

 Counter-terrorism and human rights

 Counter-terrorism and human rights in the case-law of the European Court of Human Rights is a handbook on counter-terrorism with a special focus on due respect for human rights and rule of law.
 It compiles the doctrine laid down by the European Court of Human Rights in this field with a view to facilitating the task of adjudicators, legal officers, lawyers, international IGOs, NGOs, policy makers, researchers, victims and all those committed to fighting this scourge.

 The book presents a careful analysis of this body of case law and the general principles applicable to the fight against terrorism resulting from each particular case.
 It also includes a compendium of the main cases dealt with by the Strasbourg Court in this field and will prove to be a most useful guiding tool in the sensitive area of counter-terrorism and human rights (See Online bookshop).